Community Information Bulletin

 The YCSO Communications Department not only dispatches for the Sheriff’s Office, but they also dispatch calls for the Yuma County Animal Control, Wellton Police Department, Tacna Fire Department, Martinez Lake Fire Department, and Tri-Valley Ambulance.

-During the month of October 2023, the YCSO Communications handled a total of 10,200 phone calls which consisted of the following:
+During the month of August 2025, the YCSO Communications handled the following calls:

 Yuma County Narcotics Task Force

-During the month of October 2023, the Yuma County Narcotics Task Force (YCNTF) served 1 search warrants and made 7 arrests which consisted of the following:
+During the month of August 2025, the Yuma County Narcotics Task Force (YCNTF) made 2 arrest which consisted of the following:

 Breakdown of the total number persons arrested: